ejwillemse/BAN313/chapter4.md

 1. Sample from the sample data with replacement.
 The number of samples from the samples will be equal to the original sample size.
 2. Calculate the parameters of interests on the sample of samples.
 3. Repeat steps 1 and 2 a large number of times and capture the key parameters of interest each time.
-Each sample from the sample can be considered a simulation, or a boostrap.
+Each sample from the sample can be considered a simulation, or a bootstrap.
 4. Statistically analyse the distribution of the parameters captured over the multiple runs of step 3.

-The following R functions will come in handy when doing boostrapping:
+The following R functions will come in handy when doing bootstrapping:

 ```
 rep, for, sample, quantile